emsig/emg3d/docs/paper.md

 @Mulder:2006 has shown that the multigrid method [@Briggs:2000], with its optimal scaling for both runtime and memory consumption as shown in Figure 1, works fine for diffusive CSEM problems.
 This was later also confirmed by others [@Jaysaval:2016].
-However, the multigrid CSEM codes of these publications are proprietary.
+However, the multigrid CSEM codes discussed in these publications are proprietary.
 The code *emg3d* is a multigrid solver for 3D CSEM diffusion with tri-axial electrical anisotropy using a staggered grid [@Mulder:2006;@Mulder:2007].
 It can act as a solver on its own, or be used as a preconditioner for various Krylov subspace methods.
 Multigrid solvers can struggle to converge with strong grid-stretching or strong anisotropy.
 We